m-musa-git/Olist_Ecommerce_Project/Data_Cleaning_Overview.md

 ## Checking for null values
 To ensure the dataset is reliable, I first checked to see if there were any null values (more on that later).
 Next, I checked for whitespaces in any of the columns throughout the different tables.
-I decided it would be better to trim the whitespace for one of the tables after doing the following query:
+I did that using (among other similar queries) the query below:

 ```
 SELECT [product_category_name]